davidecavestro/iliad-asterisk-voip/README.md

 Next steps:
 - review for security the generated config and image
 - optimize the generated image - just include useful stuff
-- optimize the generated image - as of now it uses many layers for ease of debugging, but wastes a lot of space
+- <s>optimize the generated image - as of now it uses many layers for ease of debugging, but wastes a lot of space</s>
-- publish the optimised image
+- <s>publish the image</s>
 - test support for incoming calls